yundddd/vf/README.md

 ```

 The scripts will make a copy of the victim binary and infect it with a sample virus.
 For more details please read the source.

-# Redirection Algorithms

-After virus code is injected, we provide ways to redirect host execution to run the virus and then hand control back to the host as if nothing has happened.
-Please see //redirection for more details.

 # Using C++